glorialulu/TSNet/docs/reference.rst

 ..
 [RERS15] Rezaei, H., Ryan, B., & Stoianov, I. (2015).
 Pipe failure analysis and impact of dynamic hydraulic conditions in water supply networks.
 Procedia Engineering, 119, 253-262.

 ..
 [ASCE17] ASCE.
 (2017).
 2017 infrastructure report card.
 Reston, VA: ASCE.

+..
+[VaCV11] van der Walt, S., Colbert, S.C., and Varoquaux, G. (2011).
+The NumPy array: A structure for efficient numerical computation.
+Computing in Science and Engineering, 13, 22-30.

+..
+[HaSS08] Hagberg, A.A., Schult, D.A., and Swart P.J.
+(2008).
+Exploring network structure, dynamics, and function using NetworkX.
+In Proceedings of the 7th Python in Science Conference (SciPy2008), August 19-24, Pasadena, CA, USA.

+..
+[Hunt07] Hunter, J.D.
+(2007).
+Matplotlib: A 2D graphics environment.
+Computing in Science and Engineering, 9(3), 90-95.